scooberu/terraform-google-gke-helm-vault/README.md

 ## A Note on Credentials

 As with all Terraform on GCP, you'll need to create a service account (or use one of your existing ones) and provide this module with access to it.
 That service account will need quite a few permissions, as it will be creating a static external IP, making new service accounts for Vault, generating Kubernetes secrets, setting up a cluster, generating keys and keyrings in Cloud KMS, and more.
+The JSON key for these credentials should be stored somewhere that Vault can access it, but *do not commit these credentials to a repo in plaintext*.
+My preferred tool for encrypting some parts of a Git repo is [git-crypt](https://github.com/AGWA/git-crypt).

 ### Caveat: DNS Stuff